juspay/airborne/react-plugin/NATIVE_INITIALIZATION.md

 ## Important Notes

-1. **Initialize Once**: HyperOTA should be initialized only once when the app starts.
+1. **Initialize Once**: Airborne should be initialized only once when the app starts.
 The implementation includes checks to prevent re-initialization.

-2. **Native Instance**: The HyperOTA instance is created and managed in native code.
+2. **Native Instance**: The Airborne instance is created and managed in native code.
 React Native only accesses this instance, it doesn't create its own.

 3. **Thread Safety**: The implementation is thread-safe on both platforms.